seejohnrun/web/README.md

 ## Different Caches

 There are multiple cache classes, and you can add your own.
-By default, `RedisCache` and `MemcachedCache` are available.
+By default, `MemoryCache`, `RedisCache` and `MemcachedCache` are available.
 Redis caching is the default, but if you want to change it you can do something like:

 ``` ruby
 RealWeb.cache = RealWeb::MemcachedCache.new